aaryankaushik/Project-Data-Science/LOGBOOK.md

 ## 2022-12-14

 1. We will focus on the topic about the association between rainfall and nitrate level in US region (Montana or Misissippi because those are agricultural regions).
 High nitrate level in water can be dangerous for drinking water and threatens ecosystem in water.
-2. @Adina UH and @Aaryan UH will look for water data here https://www.waterqualitydata.us/.
+2. @Adina and @Aaryan will look for water data here https://www.waterqualitydata.us/.
-3. @Mohammad Sazegar UH will look for rainfall data on the internet.
+3. @Mohammad will look for rainfall data on the internet.
-4. I will look for other good dataset which is still under the topic of clean water as a backup plan.
+4. @Rahmanda will look for other good dataset which is still under the topic of clean water as a backup plan.
 5. Everyone needs to also look for the data description, assess the quality of the data, and find what can we analyze from the data.
 Also look that the data contain time feature.
 6. Next meeting we will discuss our findings, and see what is the most feasible action from that.
 7. The daily meeting will be adjusted to 4pm everyday.